kantarcise/Android-App-for-Object-Detection/README.md

 ## Detection on a Custom Dataset

 For my graduation project, i've recorded videos around my university campus to evaluate results of TinyYolov3.
-The database can be found [here.](https://www.youtube.com/watch?v=1Pvu0rq3678&list=PLMzonaXew-55493qE290Zo2Sp53DxTXrW&ab_channel=msprITU)
+The database of 19 videos can be found [here.](https://www.youtube.com/watch?v=1Pvu0rq3678&list=PLMzonaXew-55493qE290Zo2Sp53DxTXrW&ab_channel=msprITU)

 The results from two videos can be seen in the gifs below.